How to Choose a Patio Umbrella: A Complete Guide

 Bluu Sequoia Pro Cantilever Umbrella

-With a cantilever patio umbrella, you don't need to have the umbrella pole in the center of your dining or lounge space.
-However, they are usually less strong and durable than center-pole umbrellas in windy conditions
+With a cantilever patio umbrella, you don't need the umbrella pole in the center of your dining or lounge space.
+However, they are usually less strong and durable than center-pole umbrellas in windy conditions.

 "The functionality and added features are what set many cantilever umbrellas apart.
 For example, many cantilever styles feature 360-degree rotation.
 This means that they don't have to be repositioned when the sun moves throughout the afternoon," Corey Lee explained.